Wine bar€€Thu-Mon 18:00-00:00, Sat-Sun also 12:00-14:00, closed Tue-Wed

 Tip: Closed Sunday-Tuesday; book ahead via Instagram; small room.

-Bufe on Rue de Cuire in Lyon's 4e is the neighbourhood bistro for the Croix-Rousse plateau crowd, with a market-driven blackboard and a price point that makes you feel you are eating inside someone's kitchen.
+Bufe on Rue de Cuire in Lyon's 4e is the neighbourhood bistro for the Croix-Rousse plateau crowd, with a market-driven blackboard and a price point.

 Order: Whatever is on the blackboard; a glass of natural Beaujolais alongside.